 ‘Maximum rated fan speed’ (vfan_rated) in rpm (rounds per minute) is the fan speed at nominal flow rate and nominal external pressure;

-‘Internal pressure drop of ventilation components’ (Δps,int) in Pa means the sum of the static pressure drops at nominal flow rate and nominal external pressure for a BVU over the casing, clean fine filter on the supply side, clean intermediate filter on the exhaust side and heat recovery system at both supply and exhaust side, and for a UVU over the casing and possibly a clean fine filter.
+‘Internal pressure drop of ventilation components’ (Δps,int) in Pa means the sum of the static pressure drops at nominal flow rate and nominal external pressure for a BVU over the casing, clean fine filter on the supply side, clean medium filter on the exhaust side and heat recovery system at both supply and exhaust side, and for a UVU over the casing and possibly a clean fine filter.

 ‘Internal pressure drop of additional non-ventilation components’ (Δps,add) in Pa means the remainder of the sum of all internal static pressure drops at nominal flow rate and nominal external pressure after subtraction of the internal pressure drop of ventilation components Δps,int.

-‘Thermal efficiency of a non-residential HRS’ (ηt_nrvu) means the ratio of the supply air temperature gain and the exhaust air temperature loss, both with respect of the outdoor temperature, measured under dry reference conditions, with balanced mass flow, an indoor-outdoor air temperature difference of 20 K, excluding thermal heat gain from fan motors and with restricted maximum 3% internal leakage, and as further defined in Annex VI point 1;
+‘Thermal efficiency of a non-residential HRS’ (ηt_nrvu) means the ratio of the supply air temperature gain and the exhaust air temperature loss, both with respect of the outdoor temperature, measured under dry reference conditions, with balanced mass flow, an indoor-outdoor air temperature difference of 20 K, excluding thermal heat gain from fan motors and with restricted maximum 3% internal leakage from extract air to supply air, and as further defined in Annex VI point 1;

 ‘Internal specific fan power of ventilation components’ (SFPint) is the ratio of the internal pressure drop of ventilation components and the fan efficiency, determined for the reference configuration, as described in Annex VI;